Where You At (Joe song)

 "Where You At" is a song by American recording artist Joe.
 The mid-tempo R&B track was written and produced by Warren "Oak" Felder and Sean Garrett for his sixth studio album Ain't Nothin' Like Me (2007) and features guest vocals by rapper Papoose.
-Released as the album's lead single, it reached number 92 on the UK Singles Chart.
+Released as the album's lead single, it reached number 79 on the US Hot R&B/Hip-Hop Songs chart and number 92 on the UK Singles Chart.

+Music video

+A music video for "Where You At" was directed by Bille Woodruff.